bd-j/forcepho/docs/install.md

 ## Requirements

 The python packages that Forcepho requires are listed in `requirements.txt`.
-Additonal packages that may be necessary (especially for CUDA and MPI) are listed in `optional-requirements.txt`.
+Additional packages that may be necessary (especially for CUDA and MPI) are listed in `optional-requirements.txt`.

-In addition, for GPU and multiproceessing capability the python packages will require CUDA and MPI installations (known to work with CUDA 10.1 and open-MPI).
+In addition, for GPU and multiprocessing capability the python packages will require CUDA and MPI installations (known to work with CUDA 10.1 and open-MPI).
 You will also need an HDF5 installation.
 These are often available on computing clusters as modules.

-Currently Forcepho is tested to work only with V100 nvidia GPUs
+Currently Forcepho is tested to work only with V100 Nvidia GPUs

 ## Conda install